Usearus/foli-2023/README.md

 ## Things to add

-SNIPPETS

 ---CRITICAL---
+-   Create website page that links to the app
--   Add Master Resume Fields
+-   Add Master Resume Fields - SNIPPETS
 -   Add validation to Assistant fields
--   Learn how to do validations (Required name on a sheet, etc.)
+-   Add full job sample to onboarding with as many docs that make sense.

+---LOW PRIORITY---
 -   Sticky survey at bottom
     What do you like, what's missing, what to chat about it?

----LOW PRIORITY---
--   Sidebar with templates pre-chosen based on stage.
 -   AddSheetModal missing title count & limitation.
-(May use context for this)

--   Animate table row when adding a job
--   Add full job sample to onboarding with as many docs that make sense.
 -   Cancel confirm while editing a page

----NEED HELP WITH---
--   What is the best way to set a timer for token renewal in React?

 ## Post-MVP Features